emnify/product-docs/docs/quickstart/apn-configuration/ios.md

 ---
-description: Manually configure the APN for an iOS device
+description: Manually configure the emnify APN for an iOS device
 last_update:
   date: 01-07-2023
+sidebar_label: iOS
 slug: /apn-configuration/ios
 ---

-# iOS
+# Configure the APN on iOS devices

 When setting up an iOS device with an emnify IoT SIM, you need to follow four steps: